I-Am-Dench/goverbuild/README.md

 ## Installation

-You can use the following command after initializing your project's module:
+You can add GOverbuild to your project's module with:

 ```bash
 go get -u github.com/I-Am-Dench/goverbuild@latest